Virtual environment configuration requirements

-3. Secure configuration of a virtual environment
+3. Secure virtual environment configuration

 Overview